Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 By distributing workloads across separate VPCs, NovaGrid reinforces both scalability and security.
 Production, staging, and development environments are now hosted in fully isolated zones, enabling each to scale independently without performance bleed.
 This separation also serves as a containment boundary—limiting the blast radius of configuration errors or security breaches and helping safeguard mission-critical data and services.

 To enable secure, low-latency interconnectivity, a VPC Peering Connection was established between NovaGrid-1 and NovaGrid-2.
 This setup allows resources—especially those in public subnets—to exchange traffic using private IP addresses, keeping inter-VPC communication encrypted and invisible to the public internet.
 Bidirectional routing ensures both environments can access internal services reliably, strengthening integration while preserving isolation.
-Public-facing services continue to use NAT and Internet Gateways for controlled outbound traffic.

-The decision to use VPC Peering over AWS Transit Gateway was deliberate: peering offers a direct, lightweight solution tailored for a two-VPC architecture.
+The decision to use VPC Peering over AWS Transit Gateway was deliberate as peering offers a direct, lightweight solution tailored for a two-VPC architecture.
 While Transit Gateway shines in complex, multi-VPC or cross-region ecosystems, it introduces additional overhead unnecessary for NovaGrid's current scale.
 Peering provides just the right balance of simplicity, performance, and cost-effectiveness, with architectural headroom for future growth.